-To establish the tests required by Clause 2(d)(ii) of Specification C1.10 and the method for predicting a material's group number and smoke growth rate index.
+To establish the tests required by Specification C1.10 and the method for predicting a material's group number and smoke growth rate index.

 This clause deals with the testing to AS/NZS 1530.3 of an assembly of materials where the central core of the assembly is shielded from the effects of fire.